 - Volcanoes National Park – In Rwanda

-Key interests: hiking through the 13 kilometers Kirumia Trail, bird watching, game drives across the savannah grassland, Sightseeing Wild life and visiting the hot springs where the water is hot enough to cook eggs and plantain, Trails to the male hot springs, Chimpazee Tracking
+Key interests: Hiking through the 13 kilometers Kirumia Trail, bird watching, game drives across the Savannah grassland, Sightseeing Wildlife and visiting the Semuliki hot springs where the water is hot enough to cook eggs, Trails to the male hot springs, Chimpanzee Tracking.

-Have an encounter with the conducive clomate around the park, see the tree species of a more evergreen nature and swamp forest communities, different bird species of more than 400 bird species like the rare Forest Ground Thrush, lyre-tailed honey guide, Sassi’s Olive Greenbul, hornbills.
+Enjoy Nature walks through the park, see the tree species of a more evergreen nature and the swampy forest communities, different bird species of more than 400 bird species like the rare Forest Ground Thrush, lyre-tailed honey guide, Sassi’s Olive Greenbul, hornbills.